 You need eyeballs on it.

 Craigslist doesn’t accept syndicated listings, so you’ll need to add your listing on Craigslist manually.
+With that said, our system makes it easy to copy and paste your rental listing formatted for Craigslist.

 In some neighborhoods, that’s enough.
 But some demographics largely prefer offline methods to find new homes; older residents, for example, are often less online-oriented.
 If you invest in lower-income neighborhoods, look deeper into how local residents find housing, because it may not be the same way you do.